bost-ty/bost-ty/README.md

 - HTML, CSS, SCSS, and Tailwind CSS
 - WebSockets, Server Sent Events (SSE), OSC, and other  protocols
 - Python for ML, DA, and [live interactive graphics/installations](https://derivative.ca/)
-- SQLite for smaller deployments

-Lately, I've been having a great time using SvelteKit to power apps and APIs.
+Lately, I've been having a great time using SvelteKit to power apps and APIs and using SQLite in WAL mode (no issues even when getting over 40,000 writes/minute).

 ## Projects